-As mentioned, this report has been produced so that the Council approves the pay policy statement.
-There are no actions that impact on equalities and as a result, the policy's equalities impact assessment (EIA) is rated as low.
+6.1 As mentioned, this report has been produced so that the Council approves the pay policy statement.
+An equalities impact assessment has been completed for this policy and the outcome is neutral, and therefore no further actions are considered necessary, however this will be reviewed with any significant changes to the policy.
 The Council monitors equalities implications of pay and other workforce measures on an on-going basis.